barrowclift/barrowclift.github.io/_posts/2018-04-19-restoring-my-ipod-video.markdown

   - Repair
   - iPod
   - Stories
+excerpt: |
-excerpt: "The day I got my iPod Touch, I retired my iPod Video to the great \"old electronics\" drawer in the sky and didn't look back.
-Until last month, that is."
+  The day I got my iPod Touch, I retired my iPod Video to the great “old electronics” drawer in the sky and didn’t look back.
+Until last month, that is.
 image: "restoring-my-ipod-video/share-image.jpg"
 ---